SonuBardai/lockbox/README.md

 [![codecov](https://codecov.io/gh/SonuBardai/lockbox/branch/main/graph/badge.svg?token=XV39653NA5)](https://codecov.io/gh/SonuBardai/lockbox)

+### Project Features
+- **Secure**: Lockbox uses the cutting-edge AES-GCM (Advanced Encryption Standard with Galoise Counter Mode) encryption algorithm to ensure that your passwords are always safe and secure.
+You can rest easy knowing that your data is protected by the best.
+- **One Master Key**: With Lockbox, you only need to remember one master password.
+The advanced PBKDF2 (Password-Based Key Derivation Function 2) key derivation function takes care of the rest, allowing you to access all your passwords with ease.
+- **Command-Line Power**: Lockbox comes with a fully functional command-line interface (CLI) and a Read-Eval-Print Loop (REPL), giving you complete control over your password management through the terminal.
+- **Tested and Verified**: Lockbox’s codebase is thoroughly tested and verified, with code coverage reports available for all to see.
+You can trust that Lockbox is reliable and dependable.

 ### Usage
 - To use Lockbox, first make sure you have [Rust installed](https://www.rust-lang.org/tools/install) on your system.
 - Then, clone this repository with `git clone git@github.com:SonuBardai/lockbox.git`.